Aniceto Lacson

-Aniceto Lacson y Ledesma (April 17, 1857 – February 3, 1931) was a Filipino revolutionary general, sugar farmer, and businessman.
-He is known as the first and only president of the Negros Republic from 1898 to 1901, and for leading the Negros Revolution alongside Juan Araneta.
+Aniceto Lacson y Ledesma (April 15, 1857 – February 3, 1931) was a Filipino revolutionary general, sugar farmer, and businessman.
+He is known as the first and sole president of the Negros Republic from 1898 to 1901, and for leading the Negros Revolution alongside Juan Araneta.

 Early life

-A Filipino politician of Chinese-Mestizo origin, Gen. Aniceto Lacson, a member of the Lacson family, is the fifth of eight children born to Lucio Lacson y Petronila and Clara Ledesma.
+A Filipino politician of Chinese Mestizo origin, Gen. Aniceto Lacson, a member of the Lacson family, is the fifth of eight children born to Lucio Lacson y Petronila and Clara Lacson y Ledesma.

 Lucio's branch of the Lacson family relocated to Negros during the period of diaspora of wealthy Iloilo families at the later part of the 1800s.

 Lacson began his early education under private tutelage in Molo, Iloilo, and later pursued commerce at the Ateneo Municipal de Manila, where he was classmates with Juan Araneta and José Rizal.
 There, he also met Andres Bonifacio, with whom he allegedly shared a secret blood compact with.
 He was also inducted as a member of Philippine revolutionary society.

 Some of Lacson's siblings also contributed to business and local history.
 He is the brother of Domingo Lacson Sr., the founder of Sta.
-Clara Estate Inc., a firm specializing in diversified real estate, and Don Mariano Lacson, who built the Lacson Ruins of Talisay City, near Aniceto's Casa Grande Mansion.
+Clara Estate Inc. and developer of the Sta.
+Clara Subdivisions, and Don Mariano Lacson, who built the Lacson Ruins of Talisay City, near Aniceto's Casa Grande Mansion.
 Another sibling, Rosendo Lacson, was a signatory to the ratification of the brief Cantonal Republic of Negros which concluded shortly after the Negros Revolution.